Tunneling method for Hawking radiation in the Nariai case: Tunneling method and a trick a la Nikishov

 which is the correct result.
 This argument is substantially equivalent to the one of ref. \cite{kim}.
 Note that a thermal particle distribution is obtained without recurring to detailed balance arguments.\\ It is also worth noticing that it holds

-which is the expected result \cite{kim,stephens}.
+which is the expected result\footnote{{ For the sake of completeness, one should write $\mathrm{Im} W = \frac{1}{2} \sum_{\omega,l,m} \log (1+<n_{\omega,l,m}>)$, which takes into account the full dependence on quantum numbers, and one realizes that the label $\omega$ introduced in (\ref{cond-gamma}) is split, with some abuse of language, into $\omega,l,m$, where $\omega$ is the energy, and $l,m$ are the usual quantum numbers for angular momentum.}} \cite{kim,stephens}.
 The calculation in the fermionic case is analogous, and is based on the fact that the WKB approximation for the Dirac equation coincides with the HJ equation.
-The only change is the statistics.
-Extensions to the cases where one takes into account also the backscattering (which is mandatory in 4D) are discussed in \cite{sannan}.
+The only change is the statistics. { We point out again the substantial difference between the expressions for $\Gamma_{emission}$ and $\exp \left(-2 \mathrm{Im} W\right)$ appearing in (\ref{vacuum-persistence}).
+As shown above, $\Gamma_{emission}$ is the conditional probability (\ref{cond-gamma}) for the emission of a pair labeled by $\omega$, whereas $\exp \left(-2 \mathrm{Im} W\right)$ is the probability that, for any field mode with label $\omega$, there is not a quantum instability in the field at hand, and then it involves a sum over all values of $\omega$ (cf. (\ref{im-effact})).}\\ Extensions to the cases where one takes into account also the backscattering (which is mandatory in 4D) are discussed in \cite{sannan}.
+We also notice that the above interpretation concerning the meaning of $\Gamma_{emission}$ hold true also for the Parikh-Wilczek approach.